Intellectual Disabilities and Faith Based direction?

-Most children and folks with MR/DD will learn new things but at a slower pace than what's called a "normal" pace.
-A person with MR/DD should always be allowed an opportunity to learn at their own rate.
-A person with MR/DD may have special needs and their ability to function physically and behaviorally will depend on the severity of their MR/DD.
-The following determinations or levels of MR/DD, (based on IQ testing), are estimates of how well a person with MR/DD will be able to function as a child and as an adult.
-Evaluations could start before birth and "family" history should be a consideration prior to copulation , however by three months of age basic awareness as an "indicator" is to be cognaizance of.
+Most children and adults with some type of intellectual disability, will learn 'new' things but at a slower pace than what is determined a "normal" pace.
+A person with intellectual disabilities, should always be allowed the opportunity to learn within their own abilities.
+A person with intellectual disabilities may have special needs and their ability to function physically and behaviorally will depend on the severity of their circumstances.

 A).
 Mild : (IQ range 55 to 69) : Often barely noticed to most people.
-Can learn practical skills up to 6th grade level , as well as math and reading.
-Often able to achieve social and job skills.
-May live in unassisted environments.
+Can learn practical skills up to the 6th grade level , including math and reading.
+They are 0ften able to achieve social and job skills.
+May live in an unassisted environment.
 Guidance and support during stress is required.

 B).
 Moderate : (IQ range 40 to 54) : With training; motor skills and speech are possible.
-Self help and independent living is possible to a limited degree.
-Some assisted travel alone in familiar places.
+Self help and independent living is possible to a some degree.
+Assisted travel and travel alone in familiar places.
 There is often an inability to gain useful reading or math skills.
 Will perform simple task under supervision.

 C).
 Severe: (IQ range 25 to 39) : Delays in motor development and little or no communication skills.
 Possible self help with training.
 Some speech recognition and motor skills.
 Needs protective environment and supervision.